slouc/concurrency-in-scala-with-ce/README.md

 - It is possible to have one fiber switching between multiple threads
 - Usually, you will want to have M to N mapping (M = fibers, N = threads), with M > N
 - Whenever multiple fibers need to compete for the same thread, they will cooperatively yield to each other, thus allowing each fiber to run a bit of its work and then allow some other fiber to take the thread
-- How often and at which point the fiber yields depends on the underlying implementation; in cats-effect, it won't yield until you tell it to, which allows fine-tuning between fairness and throughput
+- How often and at which point fiber yields depends on the underlying implementation; in Cats-Effect, it won't yield until you tell it to, which allows fine-tuning between fairness and throughput

-Because the number of fibers is usually higher than the number of threads in the given thread pool, fibers yield control to each other in order to make sure that all fibers get their piece of the CPU time.
+Because the number of fibers is usually higher than the number of threads in a given thread pool, fibers need to yield control to each other in order to make sure that all fibers get their piece of the CPU time.
 For example, in a pool with two threads that's running three fibers, one fiber will be waiting at any given point.

-In cats-effect 2, cooperative yielding is controlled via `ContextShift`.
+In Cats-Effect 2, cooperative yielding is controlled via `ContextShift`.

 ### ContextShift

-Note that `ContextShift` is most likely going to be removed in cats-effect 3; see [cats-effect 3](#cats-effect-3) section.
+Note that `ContextShift` is most likely going to be removed in Cats-Effect 3; see [Cats-Effect 3](#cats-effect-3) section.
-However, core principles explained here are useful to understand, because they will still be relevant in the next version)
+However, core principles explained here are useful to understand, because they will still be relevant in the next version.

-In cats-effect, submitting the fiber to a thread pool is done via `ContextShift` type.
+In Cats-Effect, submitting the fiber to a thread pool is done via `ContextShift` construct.
 It has two main abilities: to run the continuation on some `ExecutionContext`, and to shift it to a different `ExecutionContext`.

 Here's the trait: